math-x-io/Removed-commits-finder/README.md

 We do a first fetch on the /commits endpoint and another on the /events endpoint.
 We then compare the two responses by looking for events of type "PushEvent."
 If the event is not in the commits, then it is a deleted commit.

 # Usefulness:
-During a security audit or a pentest, it can be interesting to examine the commits deleted from an organization's repository to find sensitive information.
+During a security audit or a pentest, it can be interesting to examine the commits deleted from an organization's repository to find sensitive informations.

 ![img](meme-leak-password.png)